HighCWu/ControlLoRA/README.md

 You could download some pretrained models from [huggingface](https://huggingface.co/HighCWu/ControlLoRA).
 Note that I only used 100 MPII pictures for the training of the openpose, so the model effect is not good.
 So I suggest you train your own ControlLoRA.

+## Features & News

+2023/02/22 - Add ControlLora v2, which decomposites the prompt features and the spatial information with smaller size (~5M parameters, ~20M storage space).
+You could do something like: training on sd v1.5 then inference on anything v3.0 .

 ## How To Train

 Refer to the script in the `tasks` directory.
 I highly refer to the training code from [diffusers](https://github.com/huggingface/diffusers).